 Yet, despite its popularity, Kissmetrics reports that 85% of marketers are failing to take advantage of this impressive visual presentation network.
 This is of course a shame – but it also presents an opportunity.

 With so many marketers turning a blind eye to the network, the competition is less fierce than elsewhere, giving you a real chance of getting noticed.
 And the great thing about SlideShare is that it’s a visual platform first and foremost – and visual marketing is one of the most important trends to take note of in 2017 and beyond.

 SlideShares are great for companies that have a lot of data that they want to share with their prospects in nice, easily-digestible chunks.
 Indeed, SlideShares often take the form of infographics – the difference being that instead of scrolling down a long document, users see just one slide at a time.

-And this is great for lead nurturing – with SlideShare, you can create beautiful, easy-to-follow presentations that allow your prospects to internalise your data one slide at a time as they go about making their purchase decisions, and the nature of the platform gives you an opportunity to not only show off your stats, but your style and personality, too.
+And this is great for lead nurturing – with SlideShare, you can create beautiful, easy-to-follow presentations that allow your prospects to internalise your data one slide at a time as they go about making their purchase decisions, and the nature of the platform gives you an opportunity to not only show off your stats but your style and personality, too.
 There are great customer stories and examples of it.

 The platform is also great for breaking down those long research reports and white papers that you’re sharing on LinkedIn into something that can be consumed in a matter of minutes – perfect for busy execs.
 This is something that the Content Marketing Institute has done with its latest B2B Marketing Trends 2017 report – here’s a screenshot of an important slide from that SlideShare below.